To download a copy of the School Prospectus for Year 7 admissions 2018, please scroll to the bottom of the page.

 Requests for children to be educated outside their chronological age group will be considered by governors on an individual basis and will only be granted in exceptional circumstances.

 The admission of pupils with an Education, Health and Care Plan (EHC) is dealt with by a completely separate procedure.
 This procedure is integral to the making and maintaining of EHC plans by the pupil’s home Local Education Authority.
+Boys with the school named in their EHC Plan will be admitted.
 Details of this separate procedure are set out in the Special Educational Needs Code of Practice.

 Please note, the School is usually heavily over-subscribed and all places have, in recent years, been filled by boys meeting our Catholic criteria.